 In the structure of the cotton fibre, each fibre develops as slight swelling of the epidermal layer of the surface of the seed inside the ball.
 Each swelling develops into a hollow tube and increases in length daily till it reaches its entire length.
 Up to this stage which is nearly half of its growth cycle the fibre is hollow and consists of the primary wall.
 In the second stage of fibre development, secondary layers of cellulose are deposited on the inside of the primary wall daily.
 Once such a layer is deposited each day in the form of reversal spirals.
 Sweller cross-section of the fibre shows daily growth of rings of 0.2-micrometre thickness.
 Those rings are caused by differences in cellulose structure between day and night.
 If cotton is grown under constant artificial light rings are not formed.

-Longitudinal structure of the cotton fibre
+Longitudinal structure of the cotton fiber

-Long-length cotton fibre appears as a ribbon-like strand with twist and reversal or a collapsed twisted tube.
+Longitudinal structure of the cotton fibre as a ribbon-like strand with twist and reversal or a collapsed twisted tube.
 However, its length is 1/2″ to 2″ and its thickness is around 3~15 microns depending upon its variety and climate condition.
 A large number of convolutions usually 60 per centimetre are found.
-The twist in fibre is called convolution.
-These convolutions give an uneven surface to fibre, causing friction of fibre which give adequate increase strength in spun fibre.
-Flat twisted ribbon but has a lower number of convolutions also looks like in immature cotton. longitudinally mature cotton fibres have three parts.
+The twist in fiber is called convolution.
+These convolutions give an uneven surface to fiber, causing friction of fiber which gives adequate increase strength in spun fiber.
+Flat twisted ribbon but has a lower number of convolutions also looks like in immature cotton. longitudinally mature cotton fibers have three parts.

 Base/root